carvel-dev/carvel/site/content/kapp-controller/docs/latest/package-authoring.md

 ## Prerequisites

+If you'd rather use a canned environment, you can follow our [katacoda tutorial](https://katacoda.com/carvel/scenarios/kapp-controller-package-management).

-To go through the examles below, the following prerequisites are assumed:
+To go through the examples below, the following prerequisites are assumed:
 * You will need to [install the latest release](install.md) of kapp-controller on a Kubernetes cluster.
 * These workflows also assume some of the other Carvel tools are installed on your system, namely `kapp`, `imgpkg`, and `kbld`.
 For more info on how to install